-Studies the origin and development of the Texas Constitution, structure and powers of state and local government, federalism and inter-governmental relations, political participation, the election process, public policy, and the political culture of Texas.
-Prerequisite: INRW 0311 or ESOL 0340 or by placement exam or ENGL 1301 with a "C" or better or ENGL 1302 with a "C" or better.
+Origin and development of the Texas constitution, structure and powers of state and local government, federalism and inter-governmental relations, political participation, the election process, public policy, and the political culture of Texas.
+Prerequisite: Placement at College Level Reading or Writing by TSIA or equivalent; OR completion of INRW 0311 or INRW 0312 or ESOL 0340 with a "C" or better.
 (3:0).